SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-// Explain deserialize
-Passport has a `deserializeUser` method that reads the cookie and gets the stored user id, here we use that Id to find the user in our database and after we call done function it attached that user data into our request, which can be accessed through `req.user`
+Passport has a `deserializeUser` method that reads the cookie and gets the stored user id, here we use that Id to find the user in our database and after we call done function it attached that user data into our request, which can be accessed through `req.user`.
+Let's add this method in `passport.ts`

 ```ts
 passport.deserializeUser(async (id, done) => {